HankofallTrades/dyson-defender/memory-bank/progress.md

 - Implement the InputSystem for handling player input
 - Add the MovementSystem for ship movement
 - Set up proper collision detection between ship and Dyson Sphere

+## March 24, 2025 - Player Ship Implementation and Rendering Fixes

+Completed Step 5 of the Implementation Plan: Implemented the Player Ship entity and fixed rendering issues.

+### Tasks Completed:
+1. Created the PlayerShipEntity with required components (Position, Velocity, Rotation, Renderable, InputReceiver)
+2. Implemented the InputSystem for handling player keyboard controls
+3. Developed the MovementSystem for processing player movement
+4. Refined the RenderingSystem to properly handle different entity types
+5. Restructured components to be pure data (without Three.js dependencies) for proper ECS pattern
+6. Fixed rendering pipeline to ensure all entities are visible
+7. Improved camera positioning for better visibility
+8. Enhanced lighting to improve visual clarity

+### Improvements:
+- Refined ECS implementation to strictly follow the pattern (components as pure data)
+- Separated Three.js-specific code from the entity system
+- Implemented central mesh creation in the RenderingSystem
+- Created a more modular approach to entity rendering
+- Improved debugging tools for tracking entity and component flow
+- Enhanced camera and lighting setup for better visual experience

+### Test Results:
+- Player ship now renders correctly at specified position
+- Dyson Sphere appears at the center of the scene
+- Basic movement controls function as expected
+- Entity components properly sync with visual representation
+- Scene lighting provides good visibility of all objects

+### Next Steps:
+Moving to Step 6: Adding Player Shooting Mechanics:
+- Create laser objects for the player to fire
+- Implement shooting logic triggered by player input
+- Add laser movement and collision detection
+- Implement proper cleanup of laser objects

+## March 24, 2025 - Code Cleanup and Optimization

+### Tasks Completed:
+1. Removed debug logging from all systems:
+   - RenderingSystem
+   - InputSystem
+   - MovementSystem
+   - SceneManager
+2. Optimized input handling and movement system interaction
+3. Cleaned up App.tsx to remove unnecessary logging and improve state management
+4. Verified proper functionality of player ship movement
+5. Improved code organization and readability across the codebase

+### Improvements:
+- Cleaner console output without debug spam
+- More efficient input processing
+- Better separation of concerns in movement handling
+- Improved code maintainability
+- Reduced unnecessary state updates

+### Test Results:
+- Player ship movement remains smooth and responsive
+- All systems function correctly without debug output
+- Performance improved due to reduced logging overhead
+- Input and movement systems work together seamlessly

+### Next Steps:
+Continue with Step 6: Adding Player Shooting Mechanics:
+- Create laser objects for the player to fire
+- Implement shooting logic triggered by player input
+- Add laser movement and collision detection
+- Implement proper cleanup of laser objects